AndresTIY/Wknd-Project-6/readme.md

 - Clicking Feed Item pops up box
 - User should be able to see a "DELETE" option
 - Possible Actions: Create, Delete, Log Out, User Feed

-### Reviewing Requirements
-[ ] full user authentication
-  - [x] sign up
-  - [x] log in
-  - [ ] log out, not working correctly, guessing it has to do with the header settings?
-[X] CRUD for tweets
-  - [x] create , need to log in all over again to create new. need to fix this but moving on
-  - [x] read
-  - [ ] update
-  - [x] delete, only user should see this button!
-[x] Main Feed Page/Tweets by All
-[X] User Feed Page// maybe add a 'go back' button
-[x] Responsive, ish

-###  What to work on next?

-- Log Out
-User Feed
-Responsive
-Use Friday's Notes and Organize
-Change Time Syntax?